ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_extensibility.md

 ###Additional Query Parameters

-When adding support for a new query parameter to an existing end point that a data consumer is expected to supply the new parameter should be prefixed by the string `<PID>-` to avoid potential collision with extension by another data provider.
+When adding support for a new query parameter to an existing end point that a data consumer is expected to supply, the new parameter should be prefixed by the string `<PID>-` to avoid potential collision with extension by another data provider.

 ###Extension Versioning